Gerry33/ESP8266ThermoHumiditySensor-/README.md

-# ESP8266ThermoHumiditySensor with OLED display.
+# ESP8266 Temperature & Humidity Sensor with OLED display.

-A control program for collecting temperature &amp; humidity data from various sensors types and displays them on a OLED display.
+A control program for collecting temperature &amp; humidity data from various sensors types and displays them on a OLED display. the data is transferred regularly to an MQTT server and can be displayed and processed by any Home Automation System (e.g. OpenHAB)

 Features:
 - WIFI